andrewjeminchoi/ajchoi.xyz/content/draft/hack-the-hackathon.md

 ---
 categories: ["hackathon"]
 date: 2023-09-10T22:36:06-04:00
-description: "An article on how you can get the most out of your hackathon projects"
+description: "How you can get the most out of your hackathon projects from a 4x MLH medalist"
 link: ""
 tags: ["building", "hackathon", "tips", "pitch", "hacks", "studnts", "CS"]
 title: "Hack the Hackathon"